Quick Answer: How do you truly embrace your imperfections?

 -

-Stop apologising for your niche interests: Whether you collect weird stamps or obsess over reality television, own it completely.
+Stop apologising for your niche interests: Own them completely.

 -

 What is toxic positivity?
-Toxic positivity is the belief that no matter how dire or difficult a situation is, people should maintain a positive mindset.
-It is the enemy of self-acceptance.
-Instead of forcing fake smiles, allow yourself to feel annoyed, tired, or grumpy.
-It is perfectly natural.
+It is the belief that people should maintain a positive mindset regardless of the situation.
+It is the enemy of self acceptance.
+Allow yourself to feel annoyed or tired; it is perfectly natural.

 .